Allen--Wu/Symmetry-Detection-of-Occluded-Point-Cloud-Using-Deep-Learning/README.md

 ## Symmetries
 The symmetries of the standalone YCB objects are manually annotated in `symmetries.txt`, and adapted to decreasing order of the circumference of symmetry planes for better results in `symmetries_orders.txt`.

+## Supplementary Repo
+Our code is adapted from https://github.com/j96w/DenseFusion, in case of missing files and checkpoints, please refer to that repo.